UN-Uber/communication_ms/README.md

 - Get all the messages sent to a especific chat session

 Architecture
-- Javascript microservice build using MVC architecture
+- Javascript microservice build using Layered architecture
-- NoSQL database with MongoDB
+- NoSQL database with MongoDB deployed in MongoDB Atlas
 - NodeJS, Express, DotEnv, Mongoose and Nodemon as frameworks
-- Rest API
+- Rest API deployed in Google Cloud using docker